hestonhoffman/bolt/documentation/inventory_file_v2.md

 The following inventory file uses several bundled plugins.

-* The `yaml` plugin is used to compose `aws_inventory.yaml` and `azure_inventory.yaml` into a single inventory file loaded by Bolt.
+* The `yaml` plugin composes `aws_inventory.yaml` and `azure_inventory.yaml` into a single inventory file loaded by Bolt.
-* The `aws_inventory` plugin is used to generate targets from AWS EC2 instances.
+* The `aws_inventory` plugin generates targets from AWS EC2 instances.
-* The `azure_inventory` plugin is used to generate targets from Azure VMs.
+* The `azure_inventory` plugin generates targets from Azure VMs.
-* The `vault` plugin is used to load a secret from a Hashicorp Vault server and use it as a password.
+* The `vault` plugin loads a secret from a Hashicorp Vault server and uses it as a password.
-* The `prompt` plugin is used to configure the `vault` plugin in a configuration file and prompt for the user's Vault password.
+* The `prompt` plugin configures the `vault` plugin in a configuration file and prompts for the user's Vault password.

-The `inventory.yaml` file.
+The `inventory.yaml` file:

 ```yaml
 version: 2